sharetribe/flex-docs/src/docs/tutorial-branding/change-branding/index.md

 published: true
 ---

-In this tutorial, you will learn how to configure your marketplace's brand color and images.
+In this tutorial section, you will learn how to configure your marketplace's brand color and images.
 By following these steps, you will be able to update your marketplace's colour, logo, favicon, background image for login pages, and social media image using the no-code editor in Console.

 ## What are hosted assets